FayKn/irmamobile/README.md

 * Create the irmagobridge: `./bind_go.sh`.

-* Generate the icons for the 2fa part of the app: `format-icons.sh` or `format-icons.ps1` on Windows.
+* Generate the icons JSON for the 2fa part of the app: `format-icons.sh`.

 * Start an emulator or connect a device via USB and run the flutter project: `flutter run` (iOS) or `flutter run --flavor alpha` (Android).
 You can also use Android Studio or Visual Studio Code for this step.